nicolastonon/EFTSimPheno/README.md

 1) simply generate events in LHE format and shower them (for phenomenology studies) ;
 2) generate events in LHE format, shower them, run the detector simulation, digitize the signals in the detector, emulate the trigger response, and reconstruct events in the miniAOD format (for final anlysis).

-Moreover, you may run these steps either interactively or e.g. via CRAB (HTConder not tested yet).
-For more than ~1K events, using CRAB is mandatory.
+Moreover, you may run these steps either interactively or e.g. via CRAB (HTCondor not tested yet).
+For more than ~1K events, running on the grid is necessary.

 _____________________________________________________________________________